 Exploring Transportation Architectures for Mars Missions with Torpor-Inducing Habitats | SPACEWORKS

 SpaceWorks Enterprises, Inc. (SEI) has been investigating and evaluating the feasibility of using emerging medical technologies to induce deep sleep states yielding significantly reduced metabolic rates to enable human exploration of space.
 Specifically, SpaceWorks has created several designs for in-space transit habitats that induce the crew into a torpor state.
-End-to-end mission architectures were then evaluated using PHX ModelCenter to fully characterize the impacts of this technology to Mars exploration missions.
+End-to-end mission architectures were then evaluated using ModelCenter to fully characterize the impacts of this technology to Mars exploration missions.

 For these conjunction-class missions that utilized human stasis, a significant reduction in the total launch mass, number of heavy-lift launch vehicles, and in-space operations was achieved when compared to a NASA reference architecture.